pedrotpo/darktooth_material_theme/README.md

-## Darktooth Material Theme for Visual Studio Code
+# Darktooth Material Theme for Visual Studio Code
+Dark theme for VSCode

 ### This is a material theme built on the Darktooth theme for Emacs, ported by [Poorchop](https://marketplace.visualstudio.com/publishers/Poorchop)